nk398/sprint2/test plans/sprint4.md

 - Category wise news on individual category tabs
 - Pagination on dashboard and landing page tabs to display limited number of articles
 - News articles to appearing in descending order of published date.
+- Search bar to search for articles with certain keywords
+- Includes advanced search which uses logical operators to find articles

 # Approach